 Our guide and driver will meet you at the airport or hotel.
 This is the start of your Loy Krathong Chiang Mai Adventure.
 The nationwide Loy Krathong Festival is one of the most popular and colourful festivals in Chiang Mai.
 Today is the first day of the Loy Krathong festival in Chiang Mai.
 It is the day of the lantern festival aka Yee Peng.

 Wat Prathat Doi Suthep

-Your guide will meet you at the hotel at 1730.
+Your guide will meet you at the hotel in 1730.
 He will escort you to the Three King’s Monument and join the festivities.
 There will be traditional dancing performances.
 This evening you will have to be flexible with your dinnertime.
-Your guide will recommend you one of our favorite restaurants.
+Your guide will recommend you one of our favourite restaurants.
 We will drop you off at your hotel.